 That’s called vertical breathing.
 While it might feel like you’re really opening up those lungs, you’re only getting air into the top of them.

-The correct way to breathe is called belly breathing, or horizontal breathing.
+The correct way to breathe is called belly breathing, also known as diaphragmatic breathing or horizontal breathing.

 What you do is inhale using your belly.
 Your belly should come outward as you take in air, and you’ll feel your lungs opening up.
 This draws oxygen all the way down into the bottom of your lungs.
 As you exhale, your stomach will come back in, and your rib cage will contract.
 This uses the diaphragm muscle to make sure you get the optimal amount of air.